sloganking/TileView/README.md

-# tile-image-viewer
+# TileView

-`tile-image-viewer` is a program for viewing super resolution images.
+`TileView` is a program for viewing super resolution images.
 It works by only rendering parts of an image that are on your screen, at a resolution that won't overwhelm your computer.
-To slice your own image into tiles so `tile-image-viewer` can view it, see [tile-processor](https://github.com/sloganking/tile-processor).
+To slice your own image into tiles so `TileView` can view it, see [tile-processor](https://github.com/sloganking/tile-processor).

 An example of how a large image can be rendered at various levels of details (LODs)
 ![](https://raw.githubusercontent.com/banesullivan/localtileserver/main/imgs/tile-diagram.gif)

- ## `tile-image-viewer` includes
+ ## `TileView` includes

 ### Features
 - Rendering tiles of various sizes (not at once).